 - Wrap your arms around the child’s waist.

 - Make a fist with one hand.
-Place the thumb side of your first against the child’s abdomen, in the midline, slightly above the navel and well below the breastbone.
+Place the thumb side of your fist against the child’s abdomen, in the midline, slightly above the navel, and well below the breastbone.

 - Grasp your fist with your other hand press your fist into the child’s abdomen with quick, forceful upward thrusts.